Structure Preserving Model Order Reduction of Shallow Water Equations: Reduced-order models

-In this section, we give the construction of two reduced order models for the SWE.
-The first one preserves the Hamiltonian for the SWE in Poisson form \eqref{poisson} using POD/DEIM.
-The second one preserves the linear-quadratic structure for the SWE in the f-plane representation \eqref{swe2} by applying TPOD.
+In this section, we give the construction of two ROMs for the rotational SWE.
+The first one preserves the Hamiltonian for the SWE \eqref{poisson} in Poisson form using POD/DEIM.
+The second one preserves the linear-quadratic structure of the SWE \eqref{swe2} in the f-plane representation by applying TPOD.